The 8 Best Vibrating Foam Rollers for Muscle Soreness

 Why?

-Because high-frequency vibration massage softens the muscles faster, relaxes them, hinders pain signals, and allows for deeper trigger point kneading and releasing – leading to increased flexibility as well.
+High-frequency vibration massage softens the muscles faster, relaxes them, hinders pain signals, and allows for deeper trigger point kneading and releasing – leading to increased flexibility as well.

 As some professional athletes say, it’s like a jackhammer breaking up the asphalt.